g-lujan/cpp-ecs-raylib/README.md

-# A naive implementation of an ECS framework with a Demo game using Raylib
+# A naive implementation of an ECS framework

-How to build (you will need vcpkg and CMake):
+How to build the demo Raylib game (you will need vcpkg and CMake):

 ## Demo Project Setup